 System Administrator – Best IT Jobs of 2011 Series

-System administration is a great career for those of you who are heavily interested in the nitty-gritty of computer systems.
+System administration is an excellent career for those of you who are heavily interested in the nitty-gritty of computer systems.
 System administrators are responsible for sustaining and managing computer systems or networks in a company.
-They are involved in ensuring that the system works perfectly day in and day out and must also be able to identify problems when they arise and solve them in the best possible way.
-System administrators are extremely vital in most firms as they alone are in charge of troubleshooting problems and ensuring that the workload is completed smoothly.
-As a career, system administration demands a great deal of dedication and meticulousness as you will be on call at all times and will be expected to skillfully handle any problems that may arise.
+They are involved in ensuring that the system works perfectly day in and day out and must also identify problems when they arise and solve them in the best possible way.
+System administrators are incredibly vital in most firms as they alone are in charge of troubleshooting problems and ensuring that the workload is completed smoothly.
+As a career, system administration demands a great deal of dedication and meticulousness.
+You will be on call at all times and expected to handle any problems that may arise skillfully.
 Naturally, the dependency on the internet has ensured that system administrators are highly in demand in all firms.

 Copious Computer Knowledge – Since working in the administration of a system requires the analysis of all components, a thorough understanding of these components is essential.
-You should be well-versed in the various features and aspects of many operating systems so that you can work well no matter which operating system your company uses.
+It would help if you were well-versed in the various features and aspects of many operating systems so that you can work well no matter which operating system your company uses.

 Troubleshooting Skills – A good system administrator will have excellent problem-solving skills as problem-solving is the essence of your profession!
-You will be called upon frequently to solve problems of varying degrees and it is thus crucial that you be able to do so as quickly as you can so as to avoid the negative repercussions.
+You will be called upon frequently to solve problems of varying degrees, and it is thus crucial that you be able to do so as quickly as possible to avoid the negative repercussions.

 Ability to Manage Stress – System administration is a career fraught with stress as you will be pulled in all directions by various colleagues demanding your help.
 You should be able to stay calm in such situations so that you can help solve a wide variety of problems.

-Patience – This is by far the most important virtue of a good system administrator; you must be patient when dealing with colleagues who are convinced that their problems are bigger than the next person’s.
-In a busy office, any small problem will be augmented by employees unfamiliar with computing and hence you will have to be able to deal with them in the best possible way without hurting their sentiments.
+Patience is an exemplary system administrator; you must be patient when dealing with colleagues who are convinced that their problems are bigger than the next person’s.
+In a busy office, any slight problem will be augmented by employees unfamiliar with computing.
+Hence, you will have to deal with them in the best possible way without hurting their sentiments.

-In effect, a system administrator is the backbone of a company as it is he who ensures that work continues without impediments.
-Thus as a system administrator, you will definitely be greatly treasured and appreciated.
+In effect, a system administrator is the backbone of a company as he ensures that work continues without impediments.
+Thus as a system administrator, you will be greatly treasured and appreciated.

-Since system administration demands not only the organization of a system but also its maintenance it is a very demanding job.
-A system is composed of numerous elements which all need to be checked regularly to avert disaster!
+Since system administration demands the organization of a system and its maintenance, it is a very demanding job.
+A method is composed of numerous elements which all need to be checked regularly to avert disaster!

-Moreover, many components will need upgrades to keep up with changing technology and this is another responsibility of the system administrator.
-You will thus be in charge of making sure that the system runs at the best possible level to guarantee maximum benefits for the company you work for.
+Moreover, many components will need upgrades to keep up with changing technology, which is another responsibility of the system administrator.
+You will thus be in charge of ensuring that the system runs at best possible level to guarantee maximum benefits for the company you work for.